A tart and sweet cocktail with a strong pisco kick, this drink might soon become your favorite summer tipple.

 - 1/2 ounce simple syrup

-- 1 egg white approximately 2 tbsp or 1 ounce
+- 1 egg white approximately 1 ounce

 Instructions